nknguyenhc/Minesweeperer/README.md

 3. Does a forward chaining loop.
 4. Returns the set of cells that can be opened.

-For forward chaining loop, the agent keeps the new sentences obtained from the previous iteration.
-For the first iteration, the new sentences are the new sentences generated from step 2.
 One iteration of the forward chaining loop is as follows:

 1. Add the new sentences to the knowledge base.
 2. For each pair of sentences in the knowledge base, derive new sentences.
 3. Return those new sentences as sentences to be added in step (1) in the next iteration.

-It repeats until one of the following conditions is true:
+Forward chaining repeats until one of the following conditions is true:

 1. No new sentences are added, and no new cells are found to be safe or mine.
 2. Time is out.